hashicorp/nomad/website/source/docs/drivers/docker.html.md

 * `driver.docker` - This will be set to "1", indicating the driver is
   available.
+* `driver.docker.bridge_ip` - The IP of the Docker bridge network if one exists.
 * `driver.docker.version` - This will be set to version of the docker server.

 Here is an example of using these properties in a job file: